Customer Journey vs Customer Experience Maps: Which One Should You Use?

 The biggest difference between a journey map and an experience map is that Customer Journey Maps are about only a single product or service offered by your business.
 Yes, it includes every single interaction a customer makes with your business, but only related to a particular product.

 When to use Customer Journey Mapping

-A Customer Experience Map could include a journey map, but also takes into consideration other interactions the customer might have had with your business other than that particular product or service.
+What’s interesting is that a customer experience map could include a journey map, but also takes into consideration other interactions the customer might have had with your business other than the journey for that specific product or service.

 When to use Customer Experience Mapping

 Customer experience maps are used when you know that you have a problem with your marketing strategy but aren’t able to pinpoint where the problem lies.
 Since a customer experience map takes all touchpoints into consideration, you’ll be able to identify exactly where your customers are dropping off, allowing you to make specific changes and perform A/B tests to see how your users respond to them.

 Let’s look at this further with an example.